c-mauderer/Master-Clock/README.md

 clock is a coil with a lot of windings and some series resistors.
 In my case, it has about 4 kΩ.
 Even if I assume other clocks with a quarter of that, the maximum current is 24 mA.
-Both OPVs that I selected can drive less than that (LT1178 can sink or source 5 mA according to the datasheet summary; OP193 states the same in the functional description).
+Both OPVs that I selected can drive less than that (LT1178 can sink or source 5 mA according to the datasheet summary; OP193 summary tells something about ±8 mA).
 The switching regulator should be well capable of delivering up to 100 mA, so C4 shouldn't be necessary.

 Result: C4 will be removed completely.
 A test with 3 V and 10 V input voltage